Last Updated on September 6, 2023 by Tim Wells

 Over the last few years, video game emulators have become popular because they allow us to play older games on modern computers or consoles.

 I mentioned earlier that an emulator is a piece of software.
-But it acts like a piece of hardware.
+However, it acts like a piece of hardware.

 Let me explain.